 Technical malfunctions may not be accepted as an automatic excuse for late work.
 Part of success online and as a professional, is to be prepared.
 So even if you have your own personal computer with internet access, accidents or issues can come up so that you either lose Internet access or your computer breaks down.

 Please check the Skills Requirements and Technical Requirements links for additional considerations you may want to take into account.

 Online classes take as much time as regular on-campus classes.
 You need to set aside sufficient time for study.
 Plan to spend at least as much time working on the assignments and studying as you would with a traditional course.
 Note that some students report spending even more time for online classes than for traditional ones.
 Time that you need to devote to a 3-credit course will be approximately 12 hours a week.

 Online Learner Qualities

-If you answered yes to all of these questions, online learning may be for you!
-If you answered no to any of the questions, you may want to give some additional thought before enrolling in your first online course.
-Being an online student at LSUS requires participating in online activities 5 to 7 days a week as well as keeping up with coursework and completing assignments on time.
+If this is you, online learning may be for you!
+You may want to give some additional thought before enrolling in your first online course.
+Being an online student at GSU requires participating in online activities 5 to 7 days a week as well as keeping up with coursework and completing assignments on time.